Everest Base Camp or Gokyo Lakes First Before Cho La Pass

 Also, you get sharing helicopter at a cheap cost to go to the base camp on this side to visit Kalapatthar if you have any problems earlier, can't walk further higher, and are willing to see the beauties of the Everest Himalayas from the close distance, the Base Camp first before going over Cho La makes your trek more meaningful.

-After providing some information about the Counter-Clockwise route for the Cho La pass, you might be interested in seeing the Trekking Itinerary.
+After we provide information about the Counterclockwise route for the Cho La pass, you might be interested in the Trekking Itinerary.
 We have provided this here, which may make it easier to plan the trek.

 Day 01: Fly to Lukla (2840m) and Trek to Phakding (2610m)

-You fly early morning from Kathmandu to Lukla (30 minutes) or from the drive to Ramechhap (4 hrs), then flee for about 20 minutes.
+You fly early in the morning from Kathmandu to Lukla (30 minutes) or from the drive to Ramechhap (4 hours), then flee for about 20 minutes.
 After landing at Tenging-Hilary airport, you start walking toward Phakding, which is around a 3-hour journey on descending paths.

 Day 02: Trek to Namche Bazaar (3440m)

-On the second day of the counter-clockwise Everest Gokyo lakes trek, you reach Namche Bazaar.
-It takes around 6-7 hrs, and the elevation gains around 700m from Phakding to Namche.
-You cross five different suspension bridges over the Dudhkoshi River today.
-The walking trail mostly gradually ascends, but it is a steep climb to Namche Bazaar for the last 2 hours.
+On the second day of the counterclockwise Everest Gokyo Lakes trek, you reach Namche Bazaar.
+The trek takes 6-7 hours and gains 700 m in elevation from Phakding to Namche.
+Today, you cross five different suspension bridges over the Dudhkoshi River.
+The walking trail mostly gradually ascends, but it is a steep climb to Namche Bazaar for the last two hours.

 Day 03: Altitude practice rest in Namche Bazaar

 It is not a proper rest day because you hike to Hotel Everest View for acclimatization before going further to higher elevations.
-The hike will be about 2-3 hrs to Syangboche hill today.
+The hike to Syangboche Hill will be about 2-3 hrs today.
 You see terrific views of Kusum Kangaroo, Thamserku, Khangteka, Amadablam, peak 38, Lhotse, Everest, Nuptse, and Taboche from right to left.
-The Everest view hotel at Syangboche Hill is the highest luxury hotel in the world.
+The Everest View Hotel at Syangboche Hill is the highest luxury hotel in the world.
 You can have hot drinks seeing magnificent views of the mountains, valleys, and traditional Sherpa towns.
-The travelers of the EBC helicopter tour also land here for breakfast during their flight tour.
+The travelers on the EBC helicopter tour also land here for breakfast during their flight tour.

-You hike 400m today during an altitude practice hike from Namche Bazaar.
-After visiting this place, you walk back through the same way or visit Khumjung village and take another route.
+Today, you hike 400m from Namche Bazaar on an altitude practice hike.
+After visiting this place, you can walk back the same way or visit Khumjung village and take another route.

 Day 04: Trek to Tengboche (3860m)

-Today, you walk on a nice and clear wide path from the top of Namche Bazaar to Kyanjuma for about two and a half hours.
-An older man you see while walking here is collecting donations from trekkers and maintaining the trekking trail.
-It is around a 5-6 hours walk today, gaining about 400m elevation with several down and uphill paths.
+Today, you walk for about two and a half hours on a nice, clear, wide path from the top of Namche Bazaar to Kyanjuma.
+An older man you see while walking here collects donations from trekkers and maintains the trekking trail.
+You will also walk for about five to six hours, gaining about 400m elevation on several downhill and uphill paths.

 Day 05: Trek to Dingboche (4410m)